m-kupiec/compendium-typescript/README.md

 "when using `strictNullChecks`, your dependencies may need to be updated to use `strictNullChecks` as well." ([TypeScript](https://www.typescriptlang.org/docs/handbook/migrating-from-javascript.html))

 # Compiler

+## Usage

+"When input files are specified on the command line, `tsconfig.json` files are ignored." ([TypeScript](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html))

 ## Configuration